sabrinadr/conflict-book/intro-gc.md

 # Identity Politics
 * **Membership:** Natal females
 * **Common Oppression:** Class-based oppression of natal females by natal males through Patriarchal narratives of innate gender.
+* **Objectives:**
-* **Objectives:** Liberation of natal females from the confines of gender by destroying the innate gender narrative.
+ * Liberation of natal females from the confines of gender by destroying the innate gender narrative.
+ * Empowerment of natal females.